Validation Dataset in Machine Learning

 Refine the model design, feature engineering, and data preprocessing based on the results from the validation and test sets to enhance its performance.
 This ongoing process is the foundation of ML model creation.

-Challenges Encountered during Validation
+Challenges Encountered During Validation

 Data Quality and Availability

-Data augmentation, anomaly detection, and creation of synthetic data help in increasing not just the quantity but also the quality of data.
+Data augmentation, anomaly detection, and the creation of synthetic data help in increasing not just the quantity but also the quality of data.
 Collaboration with data brokers and participation in data exchange programs also enhance the availability of data.
 Annotation services from domain experts can be used to reduce the count of errors and biases in the datasets.

 Avoiding Overfitting to Validation Data